aronpc/n8n-nodes-aws-socket/README.md

 # n8n-nodes-aws-websocket

-This is an n8n community node that allows you to send messages to AWS API Gateway WebSocket connections.
+This is an n8n community node package that allows you to send messages to and receive messages from AWS API Gateway WebSocket connections.

 ## Installation